33 Best Things to do in Skudeneshavn and Karmoy

 Skudeneshavn Museum Coopers Barrels

-The main gallery in the town is this one and has various exhibitions during the year.
-The gallery itself was used for salting herring back in the 1800s and has its own unique story.
+This is the main gallery in the town, and it has various exhibitions throughout the year.
+The gallery was used for salting herring in the 1800s and has a unique story.

-You’ll find this Gallery just beside Skudeneshavn Museum.
+You’ll find this Gallery just beside the Skudeneshavn Museum.

 The freshly homemade cakes and waffles were scrumptious.